Updated on 12/20/2022

 If you are considering holistic talk therapy and wondering how to start therapy with a holistic provider, there are a few steps to take so you can confidently begin the process.

 Do your research

 Before you select a holistic provider, you want to research them a bit.
-Ask about training and how much experience they have.
+Ask about training and how much experience in holistic medicine they have.
 Find out if they have a specialty they focus on.
 Inquire about any associations or professional organizations they might be a part of.
 You can also ask if they’re affiliated with any hospitals and if they’re board certified by a reputable, credible medical board.

 Learn about the different treatment options available

 When starting any therapy technique or a program, it’s important to determine if the treatment approach aligns with your needs.
 Before beginning, you should ask what a wellness plan includes.
 Do you have a mental health condition that requires medication in addition to holistic treatment?
 If so, ask providers how they plan to address all the combined medical factors you’re dealing with.